FLEGT and REDD Unit

 Valérie leads the FLEGT and REDD Unit of EFI, located in Barcelona, Spain and with a project office in Kuala Lumpur, Malaysia.

-Valérie previously worked at the European Commission as part of the EU international climate negotiations team, where she followed forest and land-use issues.
-Before that Valérie worked for the French Office National des Forêts (ONF), first as head of a territorial unit and then following climate and energy issues at ONF headquarters.
+Valérie previously held the role of REDD Team leader at EFI.
+Before that she worked at the European Commission as part of the EU international climate negotiations team, where she followed forest and land-use issues.
+She also held several positions at the French Office National des Forêts (ONF), first as head of a territorial unit and then following climate and energy issues at ONF headquarters.
 She has a background in forestry and agronomics.

 Christophe previously worked at Belgium's Federal Ministry for the Environment where he was involved in the development of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan and the EU Timber Regulation, and followed forest issues at the UN climate change negotiations.
 He has a background in environmental economics and international relations.

 Jeremy coordinates the Facility's work on forest and land use governance in Indonesia, Laos, Vietnam and Thailand.
 He is based in the European Forest Institute’s office in Kuala Lumpur, Malaysia.

 Jeremy has extensive experience in international forestry, working mainly in the Asia-Pacific region on forest and land-use policy and climate change.
 He previously worked for the US Agency for International Development’s Lowering Emissions in Asia's Forests (USAID-LEAF) programme, and at the UN Food and Agriculture Organization as a forestry and land-use policy advisor.
 Jeremy has a background in forestry and ecology.